Bearded dragons are such cute and fun pets to have, aren’t they?

 They’ve reached their maximum size, so they don’t need to eat a lot of fats and proteins.

-Beardies are also much larger than when they were young, and the food they eat is much larger and more satisfying.
+Beardies are also much larger than when they were young, and their food is much larger and more satisfying.

 With this in mind, we recommend you feed the bearded dragons on a 3-Day Cycle.